Photo Tips for After a Car Accident

 - Take pictures at different distances.
 Close up photos can show the details of the damage.
 Medium photos (10 to 15 feet away) can show the larger areas of damage as well as capture some of the accident site.
 Panoramic or wide-angle photos can show vehicle positioning in the intersection.

 - Keep a landmark somewhere in the background.
 The landmark offers a marker for distance and scale.
 It also helps determine the angle from which the photo is taken.

 - Lastly, take photos of your injuries as they heal.
 Then, as they begin to heal, keep taking photos.
 This progression of photos can document the severity of the injuries, the difficulties they cause, and the necessity of therapy or special treatments.

 Contact Mike Brandner Injury Attorneys 24/7

 If you are in a car accident, photos provide critical evidence of what happened.
 Trust our experience and follow our photo tips to make your life easier.
-Contact us 24/7 to schedule a free consult.

-Our number is (504) 345-1111.
+Contact us at one of the numbers below, talk to us using our LiveChat service, or submit the details of your case now.
 You can also use LiveChat to connect with a representative day or night.
 At Mike Brandner Injury Attorneys, we get the job done for you!